Feyerabend/vm/README.md

 ### 10. [basal/0](/basal0)

 A compiler for a variant of "BASIC" which uses the previous vm (in C).
-The compiler is now written in the "rich" hig-level language Python3.
+The compiler is now written in the "rich" high-level language Python3.
 The many features of Python make it much easier to write certain tasks, but also thus hides some internal mechanism, which can be useful to understand details in practice.
-This addition of a compiler *basal/0* illustrates together with *enkel/0* how *different* languages can be supported by the same vm.
+This addition of a compiler *basal/0* illustrates, together with *enkel/0*, how *different* languages can be supported by the __same vm__.
 There are also some additional remarks on how to look at extending a language, near "syntactic sugar".
 I.e. a rewrite of the for us convenient language idioms to a, for the machine, more suitable dressing.